-Victoria Marles AM, Former Chair, Consumer Action Law Centre, Chair, Abbotsford Convent Foundation and Former CEO, Trust For Nature
+Victoria Marles AM, Former Chair, Consumer Action Law Centre, Chair, Abbotsford Convent Foundation and Former CEO, Trust For Nature practices in the not for profit sector.

-I am really impressed with the philosophy of the Observership Program to encourage young professionals to get a deep understanding of governance practices in the not for profit sector.
 This is an area of real need and one where they can make a great contribution.
 What surprised me in our first year of participation was the quality of the candidates offered to the MSO - highly motivated individuals, each with strong credentials and importantly, in our case, a passion for music!
 The Observers receive a comprehensive, structured training program facilitated by the AICD, so they come to the table well prepared to broaden their understanding with practical experience.
 I encourage all not for profits to seriously consider participating in the program."